nhs-digital-gp-it-futures/PublicBrowseAcceptanceTests/README.md

 <sup>1</sup> - `chrome-local` should only be used for debugging.
 It will use the local instance of chrome rather than the Selenium Grid nodes to run the tests

 <sup>2</sup> - `10.0.75.1:3000` is the external address when running the public browse site locally, this way the nodes in the hub can connect to it without issue

+_Note_ - For these tests to run correctly against the public browse, the public browse site must be run with a NODE_ENV other than `development`.
+This will disable the browser sync module so parallel running tests do not interfere with each other